Ahmed58Usama2001/Ahmed58Usama2001/README.md

 - etc...

 ## 💻 Current projects
-- Talabat - Side project
+- Dating App - Full Stack Side project
-- MultaqaTech - Graduation project
+- CraftIQ Inventory - .Net Microservices side project

 ## 📚 Learning
+- Operating Systems
-- Design Patterns
+- Computer Networks
-- Software design
+- Clean Architecture
-- Dynamic Programming
+- Docker

 <!-- <div id = "some_issues">
   <p>It is a little list of problems you can face while implementing this kind of stuff</p>